AWegnerGitHub/awegnergithub.github.io-content/2023_01_05_chatgpt_codility_sample_question.md

 York City in their banning of the tool in the school system.

 My perspective is that this is a tool that software engineers can utilize, but they have to understand that it is just that - a tool.
 It is only as good as the engineer that wields it.
-A good engineer, will be able to utilize it very effectively.
+A good engineer will be able to utilize it very effectively.
 Hiring managers need to be aware of what this tool is capable of, though.
 I've already shown that it can easily solve common interview questions that the software industry uses in their hiring process.
 I showed that questions from [LeetCode][4], [TestGorilla][5], and [CodeSignal][8] are easily solved by this tool in previous articles in this series.